-INITIAL PRICING: The biggest reason by far is over-pricing the house when first listed.
-The first two weeks of a listing is critical and if online buyers think the house is overpriced they won’t even go see the house.
+The biggest reason by far is over-pricing the house when first listed.
+The first two weeks of a listing are critical and if online buyers think the house is overpriced they won’t even go see the house.
 Even if their agent recommends seeing the house if what they see online doesn’t match up with their idea of its value they will turn down the showing.

-So, the things you can do that will improve the value of your house starting at street side:
+So, the things you can do that will improve the value of your house starting on the street side:

-Curb appeal – A lot of people decide whether they like a property as soon as they see it, so trim the trees and bushes, remove fallen branches, fix the driveway, paint the mailbox and add big house numbers so the house is easy to find.
-Make sure the path from the driveway to the front door is a nice as you can make it; buy a new doormat with a welcoming message, paint the front door and replace any corroded door knobs and knockers.
+A lot of people decide whether they like a property as soon as they see it, so trim the trees and bushes, remove fallen branches, fix the driveway, paint the mailbox and add big house numbers so the house is easy to find.
+Make sure the path from the driveway to the front door is as nice as you can make it; buy a new doormat with a welcoming message, paint the front door, and replace any corroded door knobs and knockers.

-First steps – Assuming they still like the house from the exterior the next most important is the first two steps inside.
+Assuming they still like the house from the exterior the next most important is the first two steps inside.
 Make the inside air temperature the opposite of the outside; warm in the winter and cool in the summer.
 Make sure there are no unpleasant smells such as cat pee or cigars (we smell one of these every week.)
-The entry should have the warm inviting feel of a home not a hotel lobby.
+The entry should have the warm inviting feel of a home, not a hotel lobby.

-Inside – Get rid of “bad memory points,” the things that people remember a week later about the house.
+Get rid of “bad memory points,” the things that people remember a week later about the house.
 I’ve seen dead squirrels in the attic, dead bugs under the sink, and used diapers left out.
-Even things that aren’t offensive should be fixed, like door that stick, dust on shelves and a used drinking glass in the sink should be removed.
+Even things that aren’t offensive should be fixed, like doors that stick, dust on shelves and a used drinking glass in the sink should be removed.

 My philosophy is to counter every offer.
-The buyer maybe an ignorant, irritating, cheapskate without any money, but you’ll never know unless you counter-offer (along with a strong, and often unneeded, admonition from seller’s agent to buyer’s agent to get serious in buyer’s counteroffer.)
+The buyer may be an ignorant, irritating, cheapskate without any money, but you’ll never know unless you counter-offer (along with a strong, and often unneeded, admonition from the seller’s agent to the buyer’s agent to get serious in buyer’s counteroffer.)

 The other major negotiation killer is the line in the sand.
 Very often the buyer and seller will be less than 1% apart, but they both draw a line in the sand and won’t make a better counter.
-(Seller: If it’s that small a difference the buyer shouldn’t have problem coming up 1%.”)
-If that happens try to add more negotiating options; a better closing date, larger down payment, or offer to include the yard furniture, or the Mercedes.
+(Seller: If it’s that small a difference the buyer shouldn’t have a problem coming up 1%.”)
+If that happens try to add more negotiating options; a better closing date, a larger down payment, or an offer to include the yard furniture or the Mercedes.